 In 1919, the American Legion was founded on Four Pillars: Veterans Affairs & Rehabilitation, National Security, Americanism, and Children & Youth.
 Each of these "pillars" encompasses a variety of programs that benefit our nation’s veterans, its service members, their families, the youth of America, and all citizens.
 These programs make a difference in hundreds of thousands of lives each year.
 These programs, and the men and women who take the time to perform them, allow the American Legion to make a difference on local, state and national levels.
 It’s who we are and what we do.

 Benefits of an American Legion Membership

-Copyright American Legion Post 346 Farmington, MI.
-All rights reserved.
+Copyright American Legion Post 346 Farmington, Michigan All rights reserved.